CUHK-AIM-Group/MetaScope/README.md

 ### We pioneer a new direction in advancing in-vivo intelligence by integrating *THREE TYPES OF SCIENCE*: optical science, biological science, and computer science.

 ##  🎯 Takehome message

 - Paper Motivation: How to initiate a new AI-for-Science direction by drawing inspiration from interdisciplinary fields.
 - Methodology Design: Approaches for developing methods inspired by nature and scientific principles.
-- Academic Path: Our benchmark (requires only 2 commercial GPUs) is easy to follow, which enables you to publish high-quality papers and supports your academic journey, such as graduation.
+- Academic Path: Our benchmark (requires only 2 commercial GPUs) is easy to follow, which may help you publish follow-up innovative papers and support academic journey, such as graduation.
 - Experimental Validation: Strategies for designing tailored experiments to rigorously justify each module.

 ## 📋 TODO List